IanWold/ianwold.github.io/Site/about.md

 **FreePlanningPoker.io** on [Web](https://freeplanningpoker.io) and [GitHub](https://github.com/IanWold/PlanningPoker): A free tool for software teams to do "planning poker" exercises.
 It's always going to be free, without limits.

+**StaticBlogroll** on [GitHub](https://github.com/IanWold/StaticBlogroll): Quickly publish a statically-generated blogroll with GitHub Actions and Pages.

 **Metalsharp** on [GitHub](https://github.com/IanWold/Metalsharp) and [NuGet](https://www.nuget.org/packages/Metalsharp/): A tiny and extendable C# library for generating static sites, inspired by Metalsmith.

 **Daily Grug** on [Web](https://dailygrug-production.up.railway.app/): Need inspiration start day, made API.